aliielahi/FinedFMP/README.md

 All necessary code to generate promps.

-IEEE-BigData paper's dataset: [link](https://drive.google.com/file/d/1NJc2ynah5JFx53c1t9pTo2TY_KGCcoBp/view?usp=sharing) This is the first verrsion of the dataset.
+IEEE-BigData paper's dataset: [link](https://drive.google.com/file/d/1NJc2ynah5JFx53c1t9pTo2TY_KGCcoBp/view?usp=sharing)

+  This is the first verrsion of the dataset.
 It data from contains 20 companies, from 2022-2024.

-The *Latest version* dataset for this project can be find on: [Link](https://drive.google.com/file/d/1SL_fTu0AYSc3iSkRtSy4rIdOFn3Cja7k/view)
+The *Latest version* of the dataset for this project can be find on: [Link](https://drive.google.com/file/d/1SL_fTu0AYSc3iSkRtSy4rIdOFn3Cja7k/view?usp=sharing)

   This dataset contains news data, Financial report (tables) data, historical price data, for more than 100 (high trading volum) companies from 2014-2024.
   List of news websites: WSJ, NYT and a few other sources.
 Also, CMIN dataset's news are attached to this dataset.